CPA Ethics Exam: Complete Guide [2025]

 Overview of the CPA Ethics Exam

 Don’t worry: the ethics exam is not nearly as lengthy or involved as the “core” exam.
 But since many states require the exam, it’s important to take it seriously.
 You don’t want to let this last CPA requirement trip you up.
+Although it’s not as expensive as the core exam, you’ll also need to budget for the exam fees.

 Most states use the CPA Ethics Exam written and administered by the AICPA (American Institute of Certified Public Accountants).
 The exam helps aspiring CPAs prepare for complicated ethical problems they might encounter in their professional careers.
-Since CPAs deal with sensitive and confidential information, they need to have a clear understanding of ethical codes to ensure their financial integrity.

 Before taking the exam, candidates should study the profession’s rules of professional conduct.
 The exam will assess how potential CPAs will address complicated situations within appropriate ethical principles.